amyquinton/amyquinton.github.io/_posts/2020-04-12-global-esg-all-weather-via-asx.md

 }
 </style>

-We wanted a single, globally diversified portfolio filtered for environmental, social, and governance ([ESG][1]) considerations and based on *all-weather investment principles*.
-This kind of portfolio, designed to manage down-side risk in any economic environment, has received increased interest since the strong economic downturn associated with COVID-19.
+We wanted a single, diversified portfolio filtered for environmental, social, and governance ([ESG][1]) considerations and based on *all-weather investment principles*.
+This kind of portfolio, designed to manage down-side risk in any economic environment, has received increased interest since the large economic downturn associated with COVID-19.

 This blog shares our attempt at implementing this strategy using securities available on the Australian Securities Exchange (ASX).
-The result is an ESG-conscious all-weather portfolio that is diversified across global geographies and risk balanced across asset classes.
+The result is a broadly diversified ESG-conscious all-weather portfolio that is risk balanced across asset classes.
 We are refining our strategy over time, and the portfolio shared here caputures our current approach.

-You can find the story behind why we chose this approach and our methodology for developing such a portfolio in our August 2019 article - [Global all-weather portfolios - investment adventures of an Aussie couple][2].
+You can find the story behind why we chose this approach and our methodology in our August 2019 article - [Global all-weather portfolios - investment adventures of an Aussie couple][2].

-Also check out [Dan’s recent update][3] including new data from the past 8 months showing how the strategy outlined in the August 2019 blog has performed during the COVID-19 epidemic.
+Also check out [Dan’s recent update][3] including new data showing how the strategy outlined in the August 2019 blog has performed during the COVID-19 epidemic.

 ### So without further ado, here is our global, ESG filtered, all-weather portfolio
 The table below shows the securities and weights for each asset in our globally diversified, ESG filtered all-weather investment portfolio via the ASX.
+The portfolio requires rebalancing (e.g. annually) to maintain target weights.

 **Table 1.** *Our global ESG all-weather portfolio*
 <a name="table-1-link"></a>